 “You can tell if mom is in the car, if dad is in the car, or one of the kids,” Ruiz says.
 “It can tell if you’re stopping too short or drifting in lanes, and it knows exactly who’s doing it and whose premiums should be affected.”

-Ruiz notes that insurers may place more emphasis on losses that aren’t caused by crashes, but by wind, floods, hail, and other natural elements and by theft.
+So, does that mean that driverless car insurance will be less expensive than insurance for traditional vehicles?
+Ruiz notes that insurers may place more emphasis on losses that aren’t caused by crashes, such as damage from wind, floods, hail other natural elements and theft.
 That comprehensive coverage may not be so bad if the potentially higher costs to repair or replace damaged vehicles are more than offset by the lower accident frequency rate.

-However, just know that insurers like Accenture see comprehensive coverage and new insurance categories — including cybersecurity insurance (hacking), product liability insurance (faulty sensors and algorithms), and public infrastructure insurance (hi, potholes) — as an “$81 billion opportunity” as soon as 2025.
+However, insurers like Accenture see comprehensive coverage and new insurance categories — including cybersecurity insurance (hacking), product liability insurance (faulty sensors and algorithms) and public infrastructure insurance (potholes and other road problems) — as an “$81 billion opportunity” as soon as 2025.
 In fact, Accenture and the Stevens Institute estimate that cybersecurity insurance premiums alone could bring in an extra $61 billion during the next six years.

-Even that scenario, however, assumes that drivers are in any rush to adopt autonomous vehicles, never mind the safety features available today.
+Even that scenario, however, assumes that drivers are in a rush to adopt autonomous vehicles, never mind the safety features available today.
 InsuranceQuotes’ survey found that just 32% of people trust current self-driving technology.
-While 47% expect to have more faith 10 years from now, when that technology evolves, only 37% would consider leasing or owning a self-driving car.
+While 47% expect to have more faith10 years from now, when that technology evolves, only 37% would consider leasing or owning a self-driving car.
 That ranges from 52% of those 18 to 34 to just 22% of those 65 and older.